Planet3/p3wp/readme.md

 * Minimize CSS

 ## MT's things
-* Change order of profile page fields
 * Past featured images are too big.
 * Recent Posts by category in footer, exclude bleg and quote
-* quote of the week (only quote, no other meta including title)
-* bleg background
-* Open thread bellow blehg

 ###List of less important things
 * Contributors page